Community Trusts Professional Development Programme

 Combined Community Trusts Professional Development Programme - strengthening the governance capability of the sector

 Trustees of New Zealand’s community trusts provide the governance required for these substantial community assets.
 Acting as kaitiaki of the trusts’ endowments, and ensuring income is used well to meet community needs, is a big responsibility.
-That’s why the Centre is working in collaboration with ten community trusts to offer trustees training and support to strengthen existing governance skills, and to improve the governance capability of the sector.
+That’s why the Centre is working in collaboration with eleven community trusts to offer trustees training and support to strengthen existing governance skills, and to improve the governance capability of the sector.
 The programme combines workshops with a series of knowledge and practice sessions to enable trustees to share ideas and practices from their governance journeys as they develop their governance skills.
 The programme is underpinned by the Centre’s Framework for Effective Governance.

 Five workshops have been facilitated by CSI Associates Caren Rangi and Mata Cherrington since October last year.
 We did brief interviews with some of the trustees at one of the workshops last year on the value of their experience in the programme.
 Special thanks to our interviewees: Eastern & Central Community Trust’s Levi Walford (Ngāti Rākaipaaka, Ngāti Kahungunu ki Heretaunga); Otago Community Trust’s Bridget Tweed; Whanganui Community Foundation’s Mike Paki (Ngāti Apa); and Foundation North’s Naisi Chen.